caicodes/stripesafepay.web/README.md

-# Decluttered Create React App Starter
+# Decluttered Create React App Starter with Tailwind and Darkmode Pre-configured

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).